mytv1/blockchain_go/README.md

 # Program Structure

 ## Node lifecycle
-Node's lifecycle is described by flowchart below:
+A node's lifecycle is described by this flowchart:

 ![flowchart](https://i.imgur.com/F1m7SCf.jpg)

 ## Source structure
-* `block.go, blockchain.go` : no changes compare to part_1
+* `block.go, blockchain.go` : the same as part_1
-* `cli.go` : contains funtions that help us integrate with program by command line.
+* `cli.go` : contains functions that help us interact with our program using command line.
 I just implement only `start` command here.
-In detail, you can type `help` to show all avaiable commands provided by program.
+For more details, you can type `help` to show all available commands.
 * `config.go` : contains structs and functions to store and manipulate our configuration information.
-In this part, only network's configuration is stored.
+In this part, only network configuration is stored.
 * `config.json` : contains our configuration information.
-* `log.go` : contains my customized log mechanism.
-With this, we can write log easier.
+* `log.go` : my customized log mechanism to write log easier.
 In this part, node will log its received messages and its state.
-* `message.go` : nodes communicate to each others with tcp protocol, and its message is defined here.
+* `message.go` : ~~nodes communicate to each others with tcp protocol, and its message is defined here~~.
+[comment]: <> (defines messages used to communicate between nodes via tcp)
 * `network.go` : contains structs and functions to manipulate our network.
-Message sprearding and sending is defined here.
+Define how to spread and send messages.
 * `server.go` : contains functions that listen and handle received messages from other nodes.

 # References
-* https://github.com/DNAProject/DNA : Other blockchain's decentralized network implement by go
+* https://github.com/DNAProject/DNA : Other blockchain-based decentralized network implement by go

-* https://github.com/urfave/cli : Powererful cli support package
+* https://github.com/urfave/cli : Powerful cli support package